GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 ![Lighthouse CI](./lighthouse-ci.png)

-Testing performance on localhost is okay, but it’s different from how sites perform on live servers.
-To get a realistic picture, it’s best to deploy to a staging server.
-You can use any hosting service, we’ll be taking [Firebase](https://firebase.google.com/) hosting for a spin.
+Although you can test performance on localhost, your site will often perform differently on live servers.
+To get a more realistic picture, it’s best to deploy your site to a staging server.
+You can use any hosting service, and in this guide, we’ll be taking [Firebase](https://firebase.google.com/) hosting for a spin.

 ## 1. Setup